Get insider access

 -1.7 dB

 These buds have a warm sound profile.
-They sound a lot more balanced than the Sony WF-1000XM4 Truly Wireless, thanks to their flatter, more neutral mid and treble ranges.
+Thanks to their flatter, more neutral mid and treble ranges, they sound much more balanced than the Sony WF-1000XM4 Truly Wireless.
 Although they lack a bit of thump and rumble, vocals and instruments are present and clear in mixes.
 Sibilants like cymbals lose their edge due to their rolled-off treble, but overall, their sound is comfy without bloated vocals and instruments.
 You can customize their sound to your liking using the companion app's graphic EQ and presets, though.

 If you have the 'Violet' model, which is produced in collaboration with singer Olivia Rodrigo, you'll also have access to two custom EQs specifically designed for her two albums.